-- The dollar value of equity awards differs from the aggregate dollar value for equity awards reported in the Summary Compensation Table and the Fiscal 2013 Grants of Plan Based Awards Table because the dollar value reported in this table for performancebased restricted stock units is equal to the grant-date share price multiplied by the number of target shares granted.
-This amount is less than the amount reported in the other tables, which report the value used for accounting purposes, because the accounting cost is adjusted for the probability that strong performance will increase the number of units vesting over the target number of units.
-The Committee generally uses the dollar value included in the table to determine awards because employment agreement provisions regarding equity awards are based on this value. - The compensation set forth above does not include the change in pension value and nonqualified deferred compensation earnings as the change in pension value does not reflect decisions made by the Committee during the fiscal year. - The compensation set forth above does not include perquisites and benefits and other compensation as these matters are determined by contract and do not reflect decisions made by the Committee during the fiscal year.
+- The dollar value of equity awards differs from the aggregate dollar value for equity awards reported in the Summary Compensation Table and the Fiscal 2014 Grants of Plan Based Awards Table because the dollar value reported in this table for performance-based restricted stock units is equal to the grant-date share price multiplied by the number of target shares granted.
+This amount is less than the amount reported in the other tables, which report the cost used for accounting purposes and which adjusts for the probability that strong performance will increase the number of units vesting over the target number of units.
+The Committee generally uses the dollar value included in the table above to determine awards because employment agreement provisions regarding equity awards are based on this value. - The compensation set forth above does not include the change in pension value and nonqualified

+- deferred compensation earnings as the change in pension value does not reflect decisions made by the Committee during the fiscal year. - The compensation set forth above does not include perquisites and benefits and other compensation as these items are generally determined by contract and do not reflect decisions made by the Committee during the fiscal year.

-The Committee's determination on each of these matters was based on the recommendation of Mr. laer (except in the case of his own compensation), the parameters established by each executive's employment agreement and the factors described below.
-In addition, in determining equity awards, the Committee considered its overall longterm incentive guidelines for all executives, which attempt to balance, in the context of the competitive market for executive talent, the benefits of incentive compensation tied to performance of the Company's common stock with the dilutive effect of equity compensation awards.
+The Committee's determination on each of these matters was based on the recommendation of Mr. Iger (except in the case of his own compensation), the parameters established by the executive's employment agreement and the factors described below.
+In addition, in determining equity awards, the Committee considered its overall long-term incentive guidelines for all executives, which attempt to balance in the context of the competitive market for executive talent, the benefits of incentive compensation tied to performance of the Company's common stock with the dilutive effect of equity compensation awards.